CDCgov/Rnssp-wasm/README.md

-# Rnssp_wasm
+# Rnssp-wasm
 This repository builds the [`Rnssp`](https://github.com/CDCgov/Rnssp) R package for Webassembly.

 ## Installing Rnssp in your webr REPL
-The Webassembly build of the [`Rnssp`](https://github.com/CDCgov/Rnssp) R package can be installed in a webr REPL by executing the following:
+The Webassembly build of the [`Rnssp`](https://github.com/CDCgov/Rnssp) R package can be installed in a `webr` REPL by executing the following:

 ```r
 webr::install(